Home Artists Posts Import Register

 “E-eh?
 What did you say about not wanting a relationship?”
 Now it was Haruna's turn to ask a question, visibly caught off guard by his words and momentarily forgetting about what she had just declared a few seconds ago.
 Not wanting to deal with that topic, he quickly waved his hand and acted calmly.

 “Oh, that?
-You didn't hear me right.
-I said… well, forget about it for now.
+You didn't hear that right?If you didn’t, don’t worry about it.
 What is this about me dying?”
 He gestured to himself.
 “As you can see, I'm clearly in perfect health.”

 The girl showed no signs of understanding his words.
 Instead, she looked deeply saddened and even took hold of his hand with hers.